PHB-CPHB/JSPeriode4/README.md

 - Hybrid apps works for both IOS and Android.
 ## Explain about the "building blocks" involved in an Ionic Hybrid Application
 ## Explain and demonstrate ways to debug Hybrid Mobile Applications Running on a real device
-## Explain how and why, it is possible for a Hybrid Application to access native phone devices like location, calendar etc.
+## Explain how and why, it is possible for a Hybrid Application to access native phone devices like location, calendar etBac.
 ## Explain, using an example you have implemented, the "fundamentals" of an Ionic application.
 ## Explain using an example how your Hybrid Application communicates with a backend
 ## Explain, with focus on location, technologies related to locations used on: